 - Check for breathing and administer CPR if needed.

 - Protect the burn area from pressure and friction and wrap in a thick, clean, dry cotton cloth; use a clean sheet if the burn area is large.

 - Raise the body part that is burned above the level of the heart.

 5 Things You Should Never Do To a Major Burn

 Don't use ice, ice water or even very cold water.
-According to Dr. Carrick, severe burns shouldn't be treated with ice or ice water because this can further damage the tissue.
+Severe burns shouldn't be treated with ice or ice water because this can further damage the tissue.
 The best thing to do is cover the burn with a clean towel or sheet and head to the emergency room as quickly as possible for medical evaluation.